ConvexBurrito5/TF2SentryEE/README.md

     - Radio, utilizing 2.4Ghz wireless transceiver modules to talk from the turret to the wrangler
   - Power!
     - The turret and wrangler run off batteries
-    - 7v, 12v, 6v was all required.
+    - 7.6v, 12v, 9.2v was all required.
 Got to use Buck DC voltage regulators.
     - Load calculation to make sure at least 5 hours of battery life.
   - Circuitry!
     - Circuitry to be able to plug in the turret without removing the battery.
 Same for Wrangler.
-  - Working with Motors/Servos with control from both I2C and PWM pins.
-  - Improved my coding skill, Arduino(C++), Python.
+  - Coding!
+    - Python - My first real project in python.
+I'm typically a java slob so its a little bit of a culture shock.
+But I'm glad I get to learn.
+    - Arduino(C++) - Got to continue to hone my skills.
   - Improved my 3D printing skill... and gotten a sizeable print farm out of it.
+  - Working with Motors/Servos with control from both I2C and PWM.